gbraad-unitedstack/tools-training/md/slides.md

 The following tools described can help you in pinpointing issues.

-    This is just a primer.
+    Note: This is just a primer.

 ## Divide them into categories